linked-db/linked-ql/site/overview.md

 → All in just `~100 KiB` (min+zip)

-Conceptually, these are not separate features – they are aspects of the same thing: the full application-database relationship *formalized* at the query boundary.
+Conceptually, these are not separate features – they are aspects of the same thing: the full application-database relationship, *formalized* at the query boundary.

 The model is delivered as a universal database contract that works across database engines, runtime environments, and deployment architectures.